 - leverage financial support through multiple funding sources

-- have an outcomes – based evaluation plan
+- have an outcomes – based and measurable evaluation plan

 - can be funded and replicated by others